Week 1: Genome Analytics

 We can easily see all of the files associated with a particular analysis

-We can generalize our workflow and apply it to a different set of samples by simply supplying a different CSV containing the information for those samples.
+We can generalize our workflow and apply it to a different set of samples by simply supplying a different CSV containing the information for those samples in the same format.

-Using VScode, manually make a new text file at the top-level of your directory (project-0-genome-analysis) and generate a simple CSV named
+- Using VScode, manually make a new text file at the top-level of your

 samplesheet.csv